J. Reid Meloy: Wrongful conviction of Timothy Masters

 In the subsequent civil suit filed by Masters against the Ft.
 Collins prosecutors and police, it was discovered that they had withheld exculpatory evidence from Meloy and other experts, including information on a primary suspect who had committed suicide prior to Meloy's retention on the case, an ophthalmologist who lived close to the location of the body.
 Meloy provided an affidavit in the civil suit on behalf of Masters, stating that this new exculpatory evidence would have altered his opinions.
-Masters was awarded $10 million dollars, and the lead detective on the case was charged with multiple felony counts of perjury.
+Masters was awarded $10 million, and the lead detective on the case was charged with multiple felony counts of perjury.
 The prosecutors who had subsequently become judges were removed from their positions by the voters in Colorado.